AkinoriTanaka-phys/DOT/README.md

 # DOT
-code submission to NeurIPS2019 of the paper "Discriminator optimal transport".
+code submission to NeurIPS2019 of the paper "Discriminator optimal transport"([arXiv](http://arxiv.org/abs/1910.06832)).

 # Environment
 DL framework for python is `chainer`.